IBM-Bluemix-Docs/containers/cs_cluster.md

 |Minor|example: x.5.x|User|Might involve changes to the operation of a cluster and might require changes to scripts or deployments.
 |Patch|example: x.x.3|IBM/User|A small fix that is non-disruptive.
 A patch does not require changes to scripts or deployments.
 IBM updates masters automatically, but the user must update worker nodes to apply patches.|
 {: caption="Types of Kubernetes updates" caption-side="top"}

+ By default, you cannot update a Kubernetes master more than two minor versions ahead.
+For example, if your current master is version 1.5 and you want to update to 1.8, you must update to 1.7 first.
+You can force the update to continue, but updating more than two minor versions might cause unexpected results.

 When making a _major_ or _minor_ update, complete the following steps.
 Before updating a production environment, use a test cluster.
-You cannot roll back a cluster to a previous version.

 1. Review the [Kubernetes changes](cs_versions.html) and make any updates marked _Update before master_.
 2. Update your Kubernetes master by using the GUI or running the [CLI command](cs_cli_reference.html#cs_cluster_update).
 When you update the Kubernetes master, the master is down for about 5 - 10 minutes.
 During the update, you cannot access or change the cluster.
 However, worker nodes, apps, and resources that cluster users have deployed are not modified and continue to run.